Chart Color Schemes

 Educational achievement in Glen Waverley places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is notably high, with 32.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.8% of residents currently enrolled in formal education as of the Census date.
 This includes 9.2% in primary education, 9.0% in secondary education, and 8.4% pursuing tertiary education.

 Frequently Asked Questions - Education